 Types of organ and tissue transplants

 Organs that can be transplanted in Australia include the heart, kidneys, liver, lungs, intestine and pancreas.
-Tissue can also be transplanted, including heart valves, skin, bone and parts of the eye.
+Tissue can also be transplanted, including heart valves, bone, tendons, ligaments, skin and parts of the eye.

 When are organ transplants needed?